Lemon2311/home-planner/README.md

   working on : -> firebase db Crud operations

+  to do: -Ui modify myTasks(fetchedTasks) to not show a task twice if logged in user is user and atendee for task.

   Right now logIn is simulated because the backend is under development username:marco,password:randPass1;
   firebaseConfig, no security rules right now for testing purposes